open-voice-interoperability/docs-archived/Privacy Guidelines and Capabilities.md

 The results reported in this document were made possible by Jon Stine, Jim Larson, Peter Bentsen, Jonathan Eisenzopf, Doug Rogers, John Iwasz, Lawrence Lin, Maarten Lens-FitzGerald, Nick Myers, Shyamala Prayaga, Oita Coleman, Maria Brinas-Dobrowski, Ali Dalloul, and others.

+## Legal Disclaimer

+The Privay Privacy & Security Workgroup of the Open Voice Network has produced this document as a reference for understainding and addressing privacy risks, values, guidelines, and capabilities unique to voice technologies.
+Please note that privacy laws and regulations differ throughout the world, and in no way do we represent this reference to comply with applicable laws and regulations.
+All guidelines and capabilities presented in this document should be limited to the extent that the lawa allows, and legal review and consultation is recommended for any specific implematation of privacy policies and capabilities to ensure they are compliant with applicable laws and regulations.

 ## **Voice Assistant System Overview**